Effects unit: Time-based

-Time-based effects delay the sound signal, add reverb or echos, or, if a long delay is possible, enable musicians to record "loops".
+Time-based effects delay the sound signal, add reverb or echos, or enable musicians to record and play back loops.

-Delay/echo: Delay/echo units produce an echo effect by adding a duplicate instrument-to-amplifier electrical signal to the original signal at a slight time-delay.
-The effect can either be a single echo called a "slap" or "slapback", or multiple echos.
+Delay/echo: Delay/echo units produce an echo effect by adding a duplicate to the original signal at a slight time delay.
+The effect can either be a single echo (called a slap or slapback), or multiple echos.
 A well-known use of delay is the lead guitar in the U2 song "Where the Streets Have No Name", and also the opening riff of "Welcome to the Jungle" by Guns N' Roses.

 Delay effects: Boss DD-3 Digital Delay, MXR Carbon Copy, Electro-Harmonix Deluxe Memory Man, Line 6 DL4, Roland RE-201.

-Looper pedal: A looper pedal or "phrase looper" allows a performer to record and later replay a phrase, riff or passage from a song.
+Looper pedal: A looper pedal or phrase looper allows a performer to record and later replay a phrase, riff or passage from a song.
 Loops can be created on the spot during a performance (live looping) or they can be pre-recorded.
-By using a looper pedal, a singer-guitarist in a one person band can play the backing chords (or riffs) to a song, loop them with the pedal, and then sing and do a guitar solo over the chords.
+By using a looper pedal, a singer-guitarist in a one person band can play the backing chords to a song, loop them with the pedal, and then sing and do a guitar solo over the chords.
 Some units allow a performer to layer multiple loops, enabling the performer to create the effect of a full band.
 The first loop effects were created with reel-to-reel tape using a tape loop.
-High-end boutique tape loop effects are still used by some studio producers who want a vintage sound.
-Digital loop effects recreate this effect using an electronic memory.

-Reverb: Reverb units simulate the spacious sounds produced naturally in a huge stone cathedral (or other acoustic space such as a hall or room).
-This is done by creating a large number of echoes that gradually fade away in volume or "decay".
+Reverb: Reverb units simulate the spacious sounds produced naturally in any acoustic space, from hall or room to a huge stone cathedral.
+This is done by creating a large number of echoes that gradually fade away in volume or decay.
 One early technique for creating a reverb effect was to send an amplified signal of the music via a speaker to another room with reflective surfaces, such as a tile bathroom, and then record the natural reverberations that were produced.
 A plate reverb system uses an electromechanical transducer to create vibrations in a plate of metal.
 Spring reverb systems, which are often used in guitar amplifiers, use a transducer to create vibrations in a spring.
 Digital reverb effects use various signal processing algorithms to create the reverb effect, often by using multiple feedback delay circuits.
 Rockabilly and surf guitar are two genres that make heavy use of reverb.

 Reverb effects: Electro-Harmonix Holy Grail, Fender Reverb Unit.